OSS-Java-Seminar-2023/FoodForge/README.md

 FoodForge offers a variety of features designed to enhance the culinary experience.
 Some of the key features include:

-## Introduction

-FoodForge is a Java-based project developed using the Spring Boot framework.
-In the world of culinary innovation, FoodForge serves as a platform that connects food enthusiasts, chefs, and home cooks.
-This project aims to provide a space for food lovers to discover, create, and share culinary delights.

-## Features

-FoodForge offers a variety of features designed to enhance the culinary experience.
-Some of the key features include:

 ### User Features

 #### Recipe Discovery: